 The tile at the left commemorates the Farewell Voyage of the ms Statendam (V), a grand 30-day Transpacific Crossing from Seattle to Singapore.
 After a call at Vancouver the Statendam visited three ports in Hawaii before crossing to the Marshall Islands and Micronesia.
 The Statendam called at Saipan and Guam before landing at the Philippines.
 Two final calls at Malaysia wrapped up the voyage before the ship said farewell to the Holland America Line at Singapore.
 T

 The second tile commemorates the Farewell Voyage of the ms Ryndam (III), a grand 28-days Far East Explorer voyage, departing Venice, Italy, October 3, 2015 en route to Singapore.
-Both ships have been transferred to P&O Cruises Australia and will be part op the CMV fleet (Cruise & Maritime Voyages) in 2021.

 Margaret Binnendyk, former director of the Mariner Society, sent me this tile, exclusively made at the time for members of the HAL President Club.